google/WebFundamentals/src/content/en/updates/2019/12/devtools.md

 Chromium issue [#993366](https://crbug.com/993366)

-### Updated User-Agent string for Firefox {: #firefox }
+### Updated User-Agent strings {: #useragents }

-The **Network Conditions** tab enables you to instruct Chrome to send different User-Agent header values when Chrome requests network resources.
-The User-Agent strings for Firefox have been updated.
+DevTools supports setting a custom User-Agent string through the **Network Conditions** tab.
+The User-Agent string affects the `User-Agent` HTTP header attached to network resources, and also the value of `navigator.userAgent`.

+The predefined User-Agent strings have been updated to reflect modern browser versions.

 <figure>
   <img src="../../images/2019/12/useragent.png"